 Either Argon or Krypton can be placed in between glass panes to provide greater insulation than regular air.

-2. Window frame material matters.
+2. Window frame material plays a key role.

 Not all window materials are created equal.
 Windows come in a number of different materials, including vinyl, wood, aluminum, fiberglass and composite.

-And for good reason.
 Although they are energy efficient, wood windows are high maintenance.
 They have to be painted or stained regularly to remain protected from the elements.

-3. ENERGY STAR certified windows.
+3. Consider ENERGY STAR certified windows for the ultimate energy efficiency.

-ENERGY STAR is a government supported program that uses a specific criteria to define an energy efficient window.
+ENERGY STAR is a government supported program that uses specific criteria to define an energy efficient window.

 How does ENERGY STAR determine what makes energy efficient windows?
 By measuring four different parts of the window: the glass, the gas, the spacer and the reinforcement.
-The combination of these factors influences the window’s U-value and solar heat gain, both of which are drivers for meeting ENERGY STAR performance level.
+The combination of these factors influences the window’s U-value and solar heat gain, both of which are drivers for meeting the ENERGY STAR performance level.

 To be labeled as an ENERGY STAR product, the U-factor and SHGC (Solar Heat Gain Coefficient) ratings must be less than or equal to those established by ENERGY STAR.
+To see the ratings click here.

 What is U-value?